 A Lancashire-based knee surgeon specialising in knee replacement surgery, knee cartilage transplantation, arthroscopic knee surgery and treatment of sports injuries to the knee.

-Mr Videsh Raut is Consultant Orthopaedic Surgeon at Wrightington Hospital and Lancashire Teaching Hospitals NHS Trust.
+Prof Videsh Raut is Consultant Orthopaedic Surgeon at Wrightington Hospital and Lancashire Teaching Hospitals NHS Trust.
 He provides private knee surgery throughout Lancashire and Northwest England.

 Areas covered include: Wigan, St Helens, Liverpool, Warrington, Manchester, Bolton, Chorley, Preston, Southport, Lytham Saint Annes and Blackburn.